-Research topics in BFA aim to better understand the biological mechanisms underlying human adaptation to environmental and/or internal perturbations (endocrine, metabolic or genetic inputs) in physiological or physiopathological contexts.
-Current research topics include four main scientific domains: Nutrition, Degenerative pathologies and aging, Reproduction, and Toxicology.
-Relevant preclinical models are developed as tools to uncover mechanisms related to human pathologies.
-Investigations are conducted on different animal models as well as on tissues and cells from human origin.
-They rely on a wide array of methodologies ranging from cellular, biochemical, and molecular approaches to non-invasive analysis of physiological parameters.
+The Unit of Functional and Adaptive Biology (BFA) is one of the Research Units present on the Grands Moulins Campus of Université de Paris (Faculty of Sciences).
+The BFA unit conducts research in Integrative Biology.
+Research topics in BFA aim to better understand the biological mechanisms underlying human adaptation to environmental and/or internal perturbations (endocrine, metabolic or genetic inputs) in physiological or pathophysiological contexts.
+Current research topics include five main scientific domains: Nutrition, Degenerative pathologies and aging, Reproduction, Toxicology, Computational Modeling.
+Investigations rely on a wide array of methodologies ranging from cellular, biochemical, molecular and computer-based approaches to non-invasive analysis of physiological parameters.

 The unit, UMR 8251 CNRS – Université de Paris, is composed of 8 research teams among which, 2 constitute the ERL INSERM U1133.
 BFA comprises 49 researchers (16) with teaching duties and full time researchers (33), 4 clinicians and 31 engineers, technicians and administrative assistants.
 There are also about 30-40 non-permanent staff (PhD students and postdoctoral fellows/contracts) and about 50 trainees.
 The Director is Jean-Marie Dupret and the deputy director is Joëlle Cohen-Tannoudji, both professors at Université de Paris.